-The National Institute for Occupational Safety and Health (NIOSH), a department of the Centers for Disease Control and Prevention, recently published a guide for healthcare workers and hospital administrators to prevent workplace trip-and-falls for healthcare workers.
-NIOSH reviewed statistics from the U.S. Bureau of Labor Statistics that show that doctors, nurses, orderlies and other medical professionals loss work days to slip-and-falls on the job at a rate that is 90 percent higher than workers in other private industries.
+The National Institute for Occupational Safety and Health (NIOSH), a department of the Centers for Disease Control and Prevention, recently published a guide for health care workers and hospital administrators to prevent workplace trip-and-falls for health care workers.
+NIOSH reviewed statistics from the U.S. Bureau of Labor Statistics that show that doctors, nurses, orderlies and other medical professionals lose workdays to slip-and-falls on the job at a rate that is 90 percent higher than workers in other private industries.

-While falls at a hospital are unlikely to cause death, healthcare employees could suffer a bone break, sprain, or muscle pulls that causes extreme pain, lost time from work, and may be a permanent and debilitating injury that the employee will have to live with for the rest of his or her life.
+While falls at a hospital are unlikely to cause death, health care employees could suffer a bone break, sprain, or muscle pulls that causes extreme pain and lost time from work and that may be a permanent and debilitating injury that the employee will have to live with for the rest of his or her life.
 While worker’s compensation and other benefits may cover most of the employee’s expenses, safety and prevention of falls can save the hospital worker and his or her employer time and money.